 Notice how none of the data is filled in for the weeks.
 The reason there are zeros for the Weekly Totals and the Item Totals is because we have the formulas in place but no data for the weeks.
 Once it is saved as a template and inserted into a new workbook, then the data can be added.
 We won't have to add the formulas because they are already in place.

 Once you have your spreadsheet looking the way you want it, click the Office button then Save in Excel 2007.
 In Excel 2010, click File > Save.
-In Excel 2013,click File >Save, then under Save As, select Computer.
+In Excel 2013 and 2016, click File >Save, then under Save As, select Computer.
 Under the Computer heading, click the Browse icon.